Dorjee Khandu: Personal life

 Dorjee Khandu had four wives, five sons and two daughters.
 He was a follower of Buddhism and Donyi-Poloism.

-His eldest son, Mr. Pema Khandu, is currently the chief minister of Arunachal Pradesh.
+His eldest son, Pema Khandu, is currently the chief minister of Arunachal Pradesh.

 Career

 Dorjee Khandu served in the Indian Army Intelligence Corps for seven years.
 He was awarded a gold medal for the meritorious service rendered during Bangladesh War.
 Later, he engaged in social activities concerned with villagers of Tawang District.
 In 1980, he was elected unopposed as the First ASM and served till 1983.